 Why is a pre-purchase building inspection important?

-Is an inspection necessary for new construction?
+Is an inspection necessary for newer properties?

 When will I receive the report(s)?